 Prozac is the leading anti-depressant in the world and more than 54 million people worldwide have been prescribed this Selective Serotonin Reuptake Inhibitor (SSRI).
 Unfortunately, while Prozac is widely used even among pregnant women, the drug can cause significant problems during fetal development.
 As a result, babies exposed to Prozac in the womb may be born with serious and potentially fatal birth defects.

 If you or a loved one took SSRI medications and birth defects resulted, you may be able to pursue a claim for compensation against Prozac manufacturers.
-An experienced Boston birth defects lawyer at the Law Offices of Jeffrey S. Glassman can help you to take legal action to recover money for medical bills and costs; lost income; pain and suffering; emotional distress or wrongful death resulting from Prozac use during pregnancy.Prozac and Birth Defects
+An experienced Boston birth defects lawyer at the Jeffrey Glassman Injury Lawyers can help you to take legal action to recover money for medical bills and costs; lost income; pain and suffering; emotional distress or wrongful death resulting from Prozac use during pregnancy.Prozac and Birth Defects

 Prozac has been linked to many different birth defects including: